Cuba Fast Facts

 June 10, 2016 - The Department of Transportation approves American Airlines, Frontier Airlines, JetBlue Airways, Silver Airways, Southwest Airlines and Sun Country Airlines to offer flights between the United States and Cuba.

-August 31, 2016 - The first direct US commercial flight from Fort Lauderdale, Florida to Cuba touches down in Santa Clara.
-JetBlue Flight 387 is the first in over 50 years to carry passengers to the island since President Barack Obama's announcement to reengage with Cuba.
+August 31, 2016 - The first direct US commercial flight from Fort Lauderdale, Florida, to Cuba touches down in Santa Clara.
+JetBlue Flight 387 is the first in more than 50 years to carry passengers to the island since Obama's announcement to reengage with Cuba.

-November 30, 2016 - The ashes of former Cuban leader Fidel Castro are carried from the capital, Havana to Santiago, the birthplace of his revolution.
+November 30, 2016 - The ashes of former leader Fidel Castro are carried from the capital, Havana, to Santiago, the birthplace of his revolution.
 It is the start of a journey that reverses the route Castro took across the island after seizing power in 1959.

-January 12, 2017 - US President Barack Obama announces he is ending the longstanding "wet foot, dry foot" policy that allows Cubans who arrive in the United States without a visa to become permanent residents.
+January 12, 2017 - Obama announces he is ending the longstanding "wet foot, dry foot" policy that allows Cubans who arrive in the United States without a visa to become permanent residents.

 September 29, 2017 - The US State Department orders families and nonessential personnel out of Cuba after a review of US diplomats' safety following a series of sonic attacks that began in November 2016.